ulaari/ulaar/src/content/blog/2008/11/11/memories-of-an-american-life-4-years-in-chicago.md

 - (Dating days with P) Watching R. Carlos Nakai perform the native American flute at the Field Museum of Natural History
 - Zipping around Greater Chicago on my rocket (ahem, 1985 Suzuki GS-700ES) – thanks for protecting me, oh guardian angel
 - (Dating days with P) Out of the world performance by Nusrat Fateh Ali Khan – the pride of Pakistan
-- (Dating days with P) First Dave Brubeck concert at the Orchestra Hall (I think)
+- (Dating days with P) First Dave Brubeck concert at the Orchestra Hall
 - Riding my Suzuki from Chicago to Omaha with a gas tank cap held tight with tape.
 This is a blog post all by itself (maybe someday after I retire)
 - Returning to Chicago and getting caught in a thunderstorm.
 Riding an hour in soaking rain before stopping at a motel close to Des Moines, Iowa
 - Bungie jumping in Wisconsin along with Ganesh – childhood buddy who intersects three of my place circles (Bokaro Steel City, BIT Ranchi, and Chicago)